 4Cs are Color, Clarity, Cut and Carat Weight.
 With 4Cs, customers know what exactly they want to purchase and what they are about to purchase.

-- Carat Weight: Diamond carat weight is basically the measurement of how much a diamond weighs.
+- Carat Weight: Diamond carat weight is the measurement of how much a diamond weighs.
 The price of a diamond increases with diamond carat weight.
-(However, an important point to be noted is that a diamond’s worth is assessed using all 4Cs, not just the carat weight.)
+(However, an important point to be noted is that a diamond's worth is assessed using all 4Cs, not just the carat weight.)

-Why Diamond Cut is So Important?
+Why is Diamond Cut So Important?

 - When light hits a finely-cut diamond, it reflects through countless facets to emit a spectacular sparkle.
-But in a poorly-cut diamond (even if it is high color or clarity graded), the light will escape and hence the diamond will emit a dull look.
+But in a poorly-cut diamond (even if it is high color or clarity graded), the light will escape, and hence the diamond will emit a dull look.

 The cut quality of the diamond determines the overall beauty and sparkle of the diamond.
 Therefore, it is recommended to buy a good quality cut diamond over other characteristics.